Data Architecture Principles

 NOTE: In business, organizational silos refer to departments that operate independently from other departments and are not sharing data with others.

-According to the Dragon1 method this statement is not favored to be labeled as a principle but as a general rule or guideline.
-The rationale behind this general rule or guideline will often contain what Dragon1 favors as the principle.
+According to the Dragon1 method, this statement is not favored to be labeled as a principle but as a general rule or guideline.
+The rationale behind this general rule or guideline often contains what Dragon1 favors as the principle.

 Why does Dragon1 not label this statement above as a principle?